 Shared Image Gallery overview

-Shared Image Gallery is a service that helps you build structure and organization around your custom VM images.
-Shared Image Gallery provides three main value propositions:
+Shared Image Gallery is a service that helps you build structure and organization around your managed images.
+Shared Image Galleries provide:

-A managed image is a copy of either a full VM (including any attached data disks) or just the OS disk, depending on how you create the image.
+An image is a copy of either a full VM (including any attached data disks) or just the OS disk, depending on how it is created.
 When you create a VM from the image, a copy of the VHDs in the image are used to create the disks for the new VM.
-The managed image remains in storage and can be used over and over again to create new VMs.
+The image remains in storage and can be used over and over again to create new VMs.

-If you have a large number of managed images that you need to maintain and would like to make them available throughout your company, you can use a Shared Image Gallery as a repository that makes it easy to update and share your images.
-The charges for using a Shared Image Gallery are just the costs for the storage used by the images, plus any network egress costs for replicating images from the source region to the published regions.
+If you have a large number of images that you need to maintain, and would like to make them available throughout your company, you can use a Shared Image Gallery as a repository.

 The Shared Image Gallery feature has multiple resource types:

 |Image source||This is a resource that can be used to create an image version in an image gallery.
 An image source can be an existing Azure VM that is either generalized or specialized, a managed image, a snapshot, or an image version in another image gallery.|